open-contracting/kingfisher-summarize/docs/cli-refresh-views.rst

 .. code-block:: shell-session

-    python ocdskingfisher-views-cli refresh-views
+    python ocdskingfisher-views-cli refresh-views viewname

+You must pass the view name.

-To remove all the views run:
+To remove all the tables run:

 .. code-block:: shell-session

-    python ocdskingfisher-views-cli refresh-views --remove
+    python ocdskingfisher-views-cli refresh-views viewname --remove

 It has several options to make modifying the views easier to work with.